 The good news is, a comprehensive business strategy utilizing modern sales and marketing techniques—including inbound (or content) and account-based marketing (ABM), and sales automation strategies—will ensure your B2B company’s success now and create a cultural transformation in your company to drive sustainable revenue growth for years to come.

 Unfortunately, that’s the reality for a lot of B2B companies: they’ve neglected to implement a digital marketing strategy as a part of their business growth plan.
 The reality is, you won’t meet as many potential customers in the brick-and-mortar locations you used to.
 You won’t as easily find your way into their inbox as you used to.
 You won’t hear a human answer the phone when you call like you’d hope to.
 What started out as a general trend in the market, has now become the new norm in a post-COVID-19 climate.
-The right business strategy must incorporate a digital platform for B2B marketing and sales or your company’s growth and stability will suffer.
+The right business strategy must incorporate a digital platform for B2B marketing and sales or your company will struggle to reach sustainability due to evaporating leads.

 A Digital Marketing Strategy Is More than Creating a Good-Looking Website

 When you think of establishing a “digital marketing strategy,” a lot of leaders think that means investing in an attractive website and employing a CRM or software for customer relationship management.
 But an effective digital marketing strategy is much more than that!

 A blog full of interesting information on your company

 Your company’s podcast